Native American Congressional Internship

 - Start early.
 Leave yourself plenty of time to revise your application;

 - Get feedback.
-It's hard to be objective about your own writing, particularly when
+It's hard to be objective about your own writing, particularly when the topic is you.
+Ask professors, advisors, and friends to read your application and give you honest feedback.

 - Revise, then revise again!
-First drafts are never as good as 2nd or 3rd drafts.
+First drafts are never as good as second or third drafts.
+Give yourself time between drafts to reread your writing with fresh eyes.

 Tips from the Selection Committee